Content

 Insomnia

-That list alone is enough to dampen your good mood.
+That list alone is probably enough to dampen your good mood.

-It’s still not clear what causes PMS, exactly, but it’s thought sex hormones — like estrogen and progesterone — may have something to do with it.
+It’s still not clear exactly what causes PMS, but it’s thought that sex hormones — like estrogen and progesterone — may have something to do with it.

-Some unlucky people experience premenstrual dysphoric disorder (PMDD), a more severe form of PMS.
+Some people also experience premenstrual dysphoric disorder (PMDD), a more severe form of PMS that’s classified as a mood disorder.
 Mood swings are a symptom of PMDD, too.

 Beyond your menstrual cycle, another cause of mood swings in women is menopause, when certain hormone levels fall.